 As a formally trained neuropsychologist, Dr. Kinsora adheres to findings in neuroscience research to guide his assessment of cognition.
-Although each assessment is customized to the patient, an assessment of cognition may evaluate any combination of the following domains:

-Independent and Medical-legal Evaluations
+Independent Medical-legal Evaluations

-In cases that are considered independent medical evaluations and those referred as part of litigation, a more comprehensive evaluation is conducted that will be be more sensitive to issues that might be missed by a basic evaluation.
+In cases that are considered independent medical evaluations and those referred as part of litigation, a more comprehensive evaluation is conducted that will be more sensitive to issues that might be missed by a basic evaluation.
 These evaluations also include a better appraisal of the complex interrelationship of injury severity, previous strengths, personality variables, and education on neurocognitive functioning and injury perception.
 Medical-legal evaluations can sometimes span over two full-day sessions, involving longer interviews and the administration of more cognitive measures.